dwave-examples/tour-planning/README.md

 * **Constraint 3: Steep Legs**

-    To discourage or prevent the selection of cycling on legs where the slope is steeper than half your configured maximum, the CQM sets a constraint that the binary variable representing cycling be zero for any such legs.
+    To discourage or prevent the selection of cycling on legs where the slope is steeper than your configured maximum, the CQM sets a constraint that for each leg the binary variable representing cycling multiplied by the slope be less or equal to your configured highest slope.
     This can be a hard or soft constraint.

     ![eq_slope](assets/formula_slope.png)